UP takes Ansari’s custody, security tightened at Banda jail | Law-Order

 The BJP-run Uttar Pradesh government has accused the Congress government in Punjab of “shielding” Ansari for several months by not letting the state take custody.

-As UP prepared to take charge of the high-profile undertrial, Ansari’s family expressed concerns over his safety while he is brought to the state, and later.
+As UP prepared to take charge of the high-profile undertrial, his wife Afshan Ansari moved the Supreme Court seeking directions to the state authorities to ensure his safety, including from a police encounter.

 Transfer formalities took about two hours on Tuesday before the MLA from Mau was handed over to the UP team at Rupnagar jail, where he has been lodged since January 2019 in connection with an extortion case.